 Everything from ambulance and other transportation services to certified nursing assistants and home health aides.

 10. Delivery and courier services

 With many brick-and-mortar stores closing their doors, online shopping has increased over the years.
+(You may even find yourself wondering how to stop shopping!)
 Long gone are the days when you would just shop for clothing and books.

 11. Pharmacists and technicians

 Just like hospitals and healthcare clinics, pharmacies will see a steady stream of consumers as people will need to continue taking their regular medications.
 When it comes to recession-proof jobs, this tops the list.